Black River (Chehalis River tributary): History

 In November of 1824, an expedition commanded by James McMillan set out to travel through the Black River and Black Lake.
 One of the explorers, fur trader John Work, described the Black River as "so named from the colour of its water ...
 A great many dead salmon are in the river, and many that are just alive and barely able to move through the water."

 In 1922, a ditch was created to connect the river to Percival Creek, making Black River the only waterway to drain to the Puget Sound (via Budd Inlet) and the Pacific Coast.

+The river was recognized in 1980 by the United States Fish and Wildlife Service (USFWS) as an important fish and wildlife habitat, one of twenty in Washington state.
+The Nature Conservancy began efforts afterwards to create a wildlife refuge around the northern reaches of Black River.
+Approved by the federal government in 1996, the site became known as the Black River National Wildlife Refuge, considered a part of the Nisqually Wildlife Refuge.
+An additional unit overseen by the state is the Black River Wildlife Area Unit.

 Course

-The Black River's source is Black Lake, located about 3 mi west of Tumwater.
+The Black River's source are natural springs and Black Lake, located about 3 mi west of Tumwater.
+The river spans more than 20 mi and has numerous meanders.
+The topography of the river is flat and is considered to be a slow-current waterway.

 The river flows generally south, through Littlerock, near the Mima Mounds Natural Area Preserve, then southwest, passing through the Black River Habitat Management Area and the town of Rochester, before meandering west through the community of Gate and entering Grays Harbor County, where it empties into the Chehalis River in the Chehalis Indian Reservation.